-The International Building Code (IBC) classifies buildings into five different construction type categories.
-Construction components included in the rating are: structural framing; interior and exterior bearing walls; floor and roof.
+The International Building Code (IBC) classifies buildings into five different construction types.
+Construction components included in the rating are structural framing, interior and exterior bearing walls, floor, and roof.

 Each category represents a different level of fire resistance, Type I being the most resistive and Type V the least resistive.

-For an interior design project that has major changes, you'll need to find out what the building's construction type is, especially if the building's occupancy classification is changing.
+For an interior design project with major changes, you'll need to find out the building's construction type, especially if the building's occupancy classification is changing.

 Depending on the local jurisdiction, interior designers may be allowed to make these changes.
 Otherwise, an architect will be required.

 An interior designer must have a good basic knowledge of the different types of structural systems.
-You need to be able to read and understand an engineer's or architect's plans and know what the possibilities and limitations are based on the structural system.
+You need to read and understand an engineer's or architect's plans and know the possibilities and limitations of the structural system.